Why is the US in Debt Today and will be Tomorrow?

 Obama (2009 to 2017) – $10 Trillion increase – debt went from $12 Trillion to $20 Trillion.
 He inherited a portion of the Bush tax cuts, the 2007/08 fiscal crisis (of a near depression level) and the two ongoing wars and multiple military actions.
 To that, Obama added the Affordable Care Act.

-Trump (2017 to ? ) – $6 Trillion increase so far – debt went from 20 Trillion to almost $27 Trillion.
+Trump (2017 to 2021) – $8 Trillion increase – debt went from 20 Trillion to $28 Trillion.
 Trump inherited declining annual deficits – moving downwards towards $400 billion.
 After stating while campaigning that he could eliminate our national in 8 years he quickly turned that around and started incurring annual deficits approaching $1 trillion, pre-pandemic.
 He pushed through a massive income tax (revenue) reductions, primarily benefitting corporations and the wealthy, and he increased spending.
 He claimed the tax reductions would be reinvested into industry, increase GDP thus increase taxes, and it would offset the revenue loss.
-It hasn’t worked, as expected by most economists.
+It hasn’t worked, as expected by many economists.
+That tax cut added approximately $2 Trillion to the national debt.

-Trump not being prepared for Covid-19, then playing it down, and not responding quickly and effectively by using the power of his office accounts for about $3 trillion of his total – so far.
+Trump not being prepared for Covid-19, then playing it down, and not responding quickly and effectively by using the power of his office accounts for an estimated $4 trillion of his total.
 One of Trump’s initial claims was that no one could have predicted a pandemic.
-It is well documented that a pandemic was predicted, but no one knew when, and in September 2019 his own Council of Economic Advisers published their study Mitigating the Impact of Pandemic Influenza through Vaccine Innovation.
+It is well documented that a pandemic was predicted but no one knew when, and in September 2019.
+His administration’s Crimson Contagion risk management for a pandemic and his Council of Economic Advisers published their study Mitigating the Impact of Pandemic Influenza through Vaccine Innovation predicted the estimated casualties, fatalities and costs of a pandemic.
 The Executive Summary (page 1) states “…the economic damage would range from $413 billion to $3.79 trillion and fatalities in the most serious scenarios would exceed half a million in the U.S. Millions would be sick with approximately between 670,000 to 4.3 million requiring hospitalization….”
+The Trump administration, as part of a public-private partnership “Operation Warp Speed” (a type of partnership initially launched during Obama’s administration) gave a few pharmaceutical companies billions of dollars to quickly develop a vaccine.
+It is interesting to note that the first company to get approval for the vaccine did not take any of this Covid vaccine research money.
+Others who took the money followed.
+By December 2020 more than 10 billion does of the vaccine were ordered by countries.

 Debt Tomorrow – Future, Unfunded Liabilities